Labelling Meat as an Ingredient

 The species from which the meat came must also be declared.
 If the species name is being used, such as poultry, porcine, ovine, the name must be followed by the word “meat” e.g. Poultry meat.
 However, the legislation allows for the generic name to be used on the product label such as chicken, pork, lamb, and in this case the word “meat” can be omitted.

 What types of products might you see meat in as an ingredient?

 Typical products would include chicken nuggets, burgers, sausages, salamis, pies, pasties, wraps and goujons.
 You would not see meat listed as an ingredient where meat is sold without further processing, such as steaks, chops and cutlets or anatomical parts such as ribs, chicken wings and chicken legs.
 Also, cuts of meat and anatomical parts which are processed but in which the anatomical structure is still recognisable eg. cooked roast chicken breast, would not have the meat content indicated.

 Does the definition of meat include fat and connective tissue?

 A certain amount of fat and connective tissue is allowed for in the definition of ‘meat’ i.e. the fat and connective tissue that adheres to the muscles.
 This is subject to certain limits which are laid down in the legislation as follows:

 |Mammals (other than rabbits and porcines) and mixtures of species with mammals predominating

 |Birds and Rabbits

-What if the levels of fat and/or connective tissue in my product exceed the limits set out in the legislation?
+What if the levels of fat and/or collagen/meat protein ratio in my product exceed the limits set out in the legislation?